Albizia lebbeck

 Biome Origin:

-Cultivation Notes: Although in wetter climates Albizia lebbeck is more common, even rather invasive, it is a tree that we might consider for commercial use where temperatures are mild and where drip irrigation is the more normal source of water.
-The tree is reported to be tolerant of alkaline soils, salinity, and salt spray, with shallow roots that assist in reducing soil erosion.
-Seeds can be germinated easily if the standard hard-seeded legume scarification processes are followed.
-Seedlings should be encouraged to develop a broad root zone.
-Wide spacing of drip emitters should augment root epansion while judicious use of landscape water would restrict excessive spread.
+Although in wetter climates Albizia lebbeck is more common, even rather invasive, it is a tree that we might consider for commercial use where temperatures are mild and where drip irrigation is available.
+Wide spacing of drip emitters should augment root expansion while judicious scheduling of landscape water could reduce the potential for excessive spread of the plant.

 Allergen: Non-allergenic